Ontario Line: Miscellaneous

 In 2019, Metrolinx was considering a means to link Exhibition station to Ontario Place to the south.
 Options to provide the link included a people mover or cable cars.

-The Government of Ontario plans to use smaller train sets and a smaller gauge for the Ontario Line than those used on the Toronto subway system.
+The Government of Ontario plans to use standard-gauge train sets for the Ontario Line that are smaller than those used on the Toronto subway system.
 The City of Toronto's Relief Line proposal was expected to use existing heavy-rail rolling stock that is also used on Lines 1, 2, and 4.
 By using driverless trains with automatic train control (ATC), Metrolinx expects the line to match the capacity of the existing heavy rail lines despite using smaller, lighter trains by increasing the frequency.
 In conjunction with ATC, stations will have platform-edge doors for safety, also allowing riders to exit and enter trains more quickly.
 The government also claims the alternate technology will reduce construction time and cost, as single tunnels rather than dual tunnels could be used.

 Most of the proposed stations on the Ontario Line will facilitate transfers between other forms of public transport, and the majority will provide transfers to other rail-based transportation (GO Transit, TTC subway and streetcar).

 According to Metrolinx, the new line will do more than provide relief to overcrowding on Toronto's existing subway system: it will provide new connections to the communities of Flemingdon Park and Thorncliffe Park.

 The Ontario Line is expected to re-use Line 3 Scarborough's number on maps and wayfinding.
 The Scarborough line closed permanently in July 2023, several years before the planned opening of the Ontario Line.

 Stations

-The line will have 15 stations, with four connecting to other Toronto subway and light rail lines and two stations connecting to GO Transit rail services.
+The line will have 15 stations, with four connecting to other Toronto subway lines and two stations connecting to GO Transit rail services.
 Other stations have connections to Toronto Transit Commission streetcar and bus services.
 Station names and other details are subject to change.
+On April 16, 2026, it was announced that the names of four stations in downtown Toronto had been finalized, with King–Bathurst becoming King West, Queen–Spadina becoming Chinatown, Corktown becoming Distillery District and Riverside–Leslieville becoming Leslieville.